Training structure

 Faculty of Science

-DNA: enzymes for DNA manipulation, PCR and cloning (6h)
+DNA: enzymes for DNA manipulation, PCR, and cloning (6 hours)

-Genomes: genetic mapping, genome sequencing, genome annotation, gene function identification, prokaryotic and eukaryotic organelle genomes, eukaryotic nuclear genomes, viral genomes and mobile genetic elements (12h)
+Genomes: genetic mapping, genome sequencing, genome annotation, gene function identification, prokaryotic genomes and eukaryotic organelles, nuclear eukaryotic genomes, viral genomes, and mobile genetic elements (12 hours)

-Gene expression: the role of DNA-binding proteins, transcriptional, post-transcriptional, translational and post-translational regulation; methods for studying these different levels of regulation and protein-protein, protein-RNA, protein-DNA interactions (15h)
+Gene expression: the role of DNA-binding proteins, transcriptional, post-transcriptional, translational, and post-translational regulation; methods for studying these different levels of regulation and protein-protein, protein-RNA, and protein-DNA interactions (15 hours)

-Genome replication, mutations and DNA repair, recombination, transposition, editing and horizontal transfer (6h)
+Genome replication, mutations and DNA repair, recombination, transposition, editing, and horizontal transfer (6 hours)

-RNAseq analysis: RNA extraction, sequencing on the Bioenvironnement platform, differential expression analysis on Galaxy, enrichment analysis, validation of some differentially expressed genes by RT-q-PCR".
+RNAseq analysis: RNA extraction, sequencing on the Bioenvironnement platform, differential expression analysis on Galaxy, enrichment analysis, validation of a few differentially expressed genes by RT-q-PCR.

 M1 S2 internship